Posterior Conformal Prediction: Equalized conditional coverage

-\Cref{equ:p_difference} hightlights that the female population $(A=1)$ is more likely to have $e(X)\geq \theta $ than the full population.
+\Cref{equ:p_difference} highlights that the female population $(A=1)$ is more likely to have $e(X)\geq \theta $ than the full population.
 In other words, a test point with $A_{n+1}=1$ but $e(X_{n+1})< \theta $ is less likely in the female population than in the full population.
-For instance, females who are taller than the average height of the full population are even more minoritized in the female population than in the full population.
-Consequently, the SCP+Partition interval defined above will achieve a worse coverage rate for these tall females, compared to the original SCP interval computed using full data.
+For instance, females who are taller than the average height of the full population are even more underrepresented within the female population than in the full population.
+Consequently, the SCP+Partition interval $\hat C_{n}^{\text{Partition}}(X_{n+1},A_{n+1})$ defined above will achieve a worse coverage rate for tall females, compared to the original SCP interval $\hat C_n^{\text{SCP}}(X_{n+1}) $ for $Y_{n+1}$ in \eqref{equ:interval_scp} computed using all $n$ validation samples.

-To demonstrate this coverage loss, we compare the methods on the Medical Expenditure Panel Survey (MEPS) 2019 dataset \citep{romano2019conformalized,romano2020malice}, provided by the Agency for Healthcare Research and Quality.
-In this experiment, we predict individuals' utilization of medical services from their personal information, such as age, race, poverty status, health status, etc. We randomly draw 6000 individuals from the MEPS dataset and divide them into three folds.
-We fit two random forests $\hat e$ and $\hat \mu$ using the first fold.
-The female proportion $\theta$ in \eqref{equ:p_difference} is approximately $0.5$ in the MEPS dataset.
-We further divide the female group ($A_{n+1} =1$) in the test set into two subgroups based on whether the estimator $\tilde e(X_{n+1})$ defined below is larger than 0.5 or not. \Cref{fig:fair1} shows that SCP+Partition achieves a lower coverage rate than SCP in the first subgroup, where $A_{n+1} =1$ and $\tilde e(X_{n+1})<0.5$, aligning with our discussion above.\footnote{In \Cref{sect:repeat_exp}, we repeat the same experiment, with $A_{n+1}$ indicating whether a person is white or non-white.
+To illustrate, we compare the methods on the Medical Expenditure Panel Survey (MEPS) 2019 dataset \citep{romano2019conformalized,romano2020malice}, provided by the Agency for Healthcare Research and Quality.
+In this experiment, we predict individuals' utilization of medical services from personal information such as age, race, poverty status, and health status.
+We randomly draw 6000 individuals from the MEPS dataset and divide them into three folds.
+We fit two random forests, \(\hat \mu(\cdot)\) and \(\hat e(\cdot)\), using the first fold.
+The female proportion \(\theta\) in \eqref{equ:p_difference} is approximately \(0.5\) in the MEPS dataset.
+We further divide the female group (\(A_{n+1}=1\)) in the test set into two subgroups according to whether the randomized estimator \(\hat e^\star(X_{n+1})\) defined in \eqref{equ:e_tilde} is greater than \(0.5\). \Cref{fig:fair1} shows that SCP+Partition achieves a lower coverage rate than the original SCP in the subgroup with \(A_{n+1}=1\) and \(\hat e^\star(X_{n+1})<\theta=0.5\), which is a minority subgroup within the female population.\footnote{In \Cref{sect:repeat_exp}, we repeat the same experiment, with $A_{n+1}$ indicating whether a person is white or non-white.
 The results there are consistent with the ones here.}